Founder, Start Where You Are LLC

 ey/they/she

-Maya Williams is a religious Black multiracial nonbinary suicide survivor who was selected as Portland, ME's seventh poet laureate for a July 2021 to July 2024 term.
+Maya Williams (ey/they/she) is a religious Black multiracial nonbinary suicide survivor who was selected as Portland, ME’s seventh poet laureate for a July 2021 to July 2024 term.
 Maya received a MFA in Creative Writing with a Focus in Poetry from Randolph College in June 2022.
-Eir debut poetry collection Judas & Suicide (Game Over Books, 2023) was selected as a finalist for the New England Book Award.
-They also have a second poetry collection, Refused a Second Date (Harbor Editions, 2023).
-Maya was selected as one of The Advocate's Champions of Pride in 2022 and one of Maine Humanities Council's recipients of the Constance Carlson Public Humanities Prize in 2024.
-Follow her at mayawilliamspoet.com
+Eir debut poetry collection Judas & Suicide (Game Over Books, 2023) was selected as a finalist for a New England Book Award.
+Their second poetry collection, Refused a Second Date (Harbor Editions, 2023), was selected as a finalist for a Maine Literary Award.
+Their third poetry collection, What’s So Wrong with a Pity Party Anyway?, was selected as one of four winners of Garden Party Collective’s chapbook prize in 2024.
+Maya was selected as one of Maine Humanities Council’s recipients of the Constance Carlson Public Humanities Prize in 2024.
+Follow her at @emmdubb16 and mayawilliamspoet.com

 Talks